top of page

 • 1 mile slow downhill

-• 7 miles at tempo pace whilst glycogen stores are depleting
+• 7 miles at a tempo pace (whilst glycogen stores are depleting)

-• 8 miles easy to the finish (including half a mile uphill at about the 20 mile point- athletes hit this hard)
+• 8 miles easy to the finish (including half a mile uphill at about the 20-mile point- the athletes hit this hard)

 bottom of page